dimenerno/dimenerno.github.io/_posts/2025-01-18-reference-3-en.md

 The strength of Russell's theory of descriptions lies in its ability to explain how definite descriptions lacking referents can be used meaningfully in sentences such as "The present King of France is bald" (according to Frege this sentence would be meaningless, but according to Russell this sentence is simply false), and to resolve Frege's puzzle.

-Furthermore, Russell claims that all names except 'this' and 'I' are disguised definite descriptions.
-Whilst this claim has the advantage of making the semantics of language elegantly simple, it fails to adequately explain Kripke's modal and semantic arguments.
+Furthermore, Russell claims that all names except 'this' and 'I' are disguised definite descriptions. while this claim has the advantage of making the semantics of language elegantly simple, it fails to adequately explain Kripke's modal and semantic arguments.
 Therefore, this essay shall examine only Russell's claim that "definite descriptions do not refer".

-*Remark.* However, there remains doubt as to whether Russell's theory of descriptions truly resolves Frege's puzzle.
+_Remark._ However, there remains doubt as to whether Russell's theory of descriptions truly resolves Frege's puzzle.
 If we adopt an **extensional definition** for predicates, then 'the morning star' and 'the evening star' become **exactly** the same (second-order) predicate.
 The arguments of Quine and others regarding intensionalism and extensionalism are also worth considering.

 #### Strawson's Theory